RalphHightower/EOL-RalphHightower/Assets.md

 # Assets Endowment

 Our assets distribution will be legally established with an estate or trust using Barbara Brunson as our attorney.
-But this is our planned distribution. <br>
+But this is our planned distribution.

 A trust will be set up for any Beagles for their care after Paula and I are gone.